 Every single beer on the market today contains hops and that alone makes the progress of the each year’s hop crops super-important.

-To prosper hops need long days and short nights and the right amount of moisture at the right time.
-Because of that, most commercial hop production takes place between 40 degrees and 50 degrees latitude in regions around the world.
+To prosper hops need long days and short nights.
+And because of that, most commercial hop production takes place between 40 degrees and 50 degrees latitude in regions around the world.

 Want more on hops?
 We’ve got them…